pangeo-data/governance/governance.md

 be approved by a majority vote of the Steering Council.

-Individuals or institutions who make donations to the project (cash or in-kind) will be acknlowedged as offical Project Sponsors.
+Individuals or institutions who make donations to the project (cash or in-kind) will be acknowledged as official Project Sponsors.
-The Steering Council may choose to define specific sponsorship tiers and mechanisms of acknolwedgement of Project Sponsors via a Sponsorship Policy.
+The Steering Council may choose to define specific sponsorship tiers and mechanisms of acknowledgement of Project Sponsors via a Sponsorship Policy.
 The Sponsorship Policy is not considered part of this governance document.

 The Steering Council is the primary leadership for The Project.